 Email marketing is alive and kicking, and is as vital to growing your beauty salon or spa business as social media.
 However, knowing how to write engaging emails is the tricky part – from creating clickable subject lines, to cracking the code of what to write when you don’t know what to write.

-In aid of Professional Beauty’s Software Week (June 8–14), Ryan Power, founder of beauty coaching brand Salonology, explains how you can use email marketing to boost your beauty salon business during the coronavirus lockdown and when you reopen.
+In aid of Professional Beauty’s Software Week, Ryan Power, founder of beauty coaching brand Salonology, explains how you can use email marketing to boost your beauty salon business during the coronavirus pandemic and beyond.

 7 tips to make email your most powerful marketing tool: